orcasgit/django-fernet-fields/doc/index.rst

 If you wish to disable HKDF and provide your own Fernet-compatible 32-bit key(s) (e.g. generated with `Fernet.generate_key()`_) directly instead, just set ``FERNET_USE_HKDF = False`` in your settings file.
-If this is set, all keys passed to encrypted fields directly or specified in the ``FERNET_KEYS`` setting must be 32-bit and url-safe base64-encoded bytestrings.
+If this is set, all keys specified in the ``FERNET_KEYS`` setting must be 32-bit and url-safe base64-encoded bytestrings.
 If a key is not in the correct format, you'll likely get "incorrect padding" errors.

 .. warning::